 The Foundation is exposed to credit risk resulting from the possibility that parties may default on their financial obligations.
-The Foundation's maximum exposure to credit risk represents the sum of its cash and accounts receivable balances.
-The Foundation's cash is deposited with a Canadian chartered bank and as a result, management believes the risk of loss on this item to be remote.
+The Foundation's maximum exposure to credit risk represents the sum of its cash, short-term investments and accounts receivable balances.
+The Foundation's cash and short-term investments are deposited with a Canadian chartered bank and as a result, management believes the risk of loss on this item to be remote.
 The amounts receivable include a sales tax refund and amounts due from funders.
 Management believes that these amounts are collectible.